rust-lang/rfcs/text/0000-edition-based-method-disambiguation.md

 improve the experience of resolving these warnings.

-[^1]: Definition: Pre-edition methods are methods that could legally have been introduced during the current edition which do not conflict with any methods that existed during the initial release of the current edition.
+[^1]: Definition: Pre-edition methods are methods that could legally have been introduced during the current crate's edition which do not conflict with any methods that existed during the initial release of that edition.
 [^2]: https://github.com/rust-lang/rust/issues/86682